-8. Consequently, the official name of the TTF has been changed to the "International Task Force on Teachers for Education 2030".
+- 8. Consequently, the official name of the TTF has been changed to the "International Task Force on Teachers for Education 2030". - 9.
 In November 2016, a second external evaluation was initiated to review the mandate of the Task Force and the execution of its Strategic Plan 2014-2016.
 Activities, organizational structure and processes were analysed in light of the implementation of the Teacher Task Force programme.
+Following this, a new strategy was developed for the 2018-2021 period.